Sheepolution/how-to-love/book/chapter17.md

 end
 ```

-Hold on, we can do this much more efficient.
+Hold on, we can do this much more efficiently.

 ```lua
 function love.load()